equitymarkets/100-days-of-code/r1-log.md

 Link to work:**[https://github.com/equitymarkets/100-days-of-code/blob/equitymarkets-patch-1/35_PandasASEANpt2.py]

 ### R1D36

 Today's Progress**: I learned how to make a sine wave using the np.sin() method.
 I learned how to make gridlines on a graph.
 I also learned how to make a horizontal axis line using axhline().
 Finally, I encountered the ValueError: x and y must have same first dimension... and to remedy it I first just tried switching around values to make it at least run.
 I did get it running, but it makes no sense.
 Tomorrow and maybe the next day I will spend making something good out of it.

 Thoughts: I didn't get as much done as I would have liked but I believe that this will be an awesome visualization once I get it to make sense.
 Although it is only an idea really now, I learned a few things today.
+Tripping up is definitely the best way to learn coding, and once I get this graph working I will be stronger in coding Python, understanding the Numpy library, and visualizing the science of the Doppler effect.

 Link to work:** [https://github.com/equitymarkets/100-days-of-code/blob/equitymarkets-patch-1/36_RedShiftpt1.py]